 Do you ship to Canada?

 Note that packages may also be subject to Canadian taxes and fees.
-We accept Canada billing addresses.
+We accept Canada billing addresses, but our website cannot accommodate Canada shipments at this time.
 Please call us to place your order (800-345-3295).

 Do you offer trade discounts?